KipFeher85/Fantasy-Baseball/readMe.rst

 - Make sure to call update_ballpark_constants ONCE per year.
 This only needs done once per season since it uses ballpark factors from the previous season
 - Make sure to ALWAYS call starter() whenever using the package, it is required for ALL functions

+Qualified Configurations

+- Make sure to have your 'configs.yaml' file with the correct fields as shown on the GitHub project page

 Python Module Usage
 -------------------